 Blackbaud Data Warehouse Express from Zuri Group

 That’s where our BBDW Express (BBDWE) tool can help!
 With the Blackbaud SDK, each modification to the BBDW requires SSIS packages and revision packages to be migrated to servers and redeploys of the warehouse done (sometimes multiple times).

-Once our BBDWE solution is in place, developers can utilize a more user-friendly interface to build data warehouse extensions without ever leaving CRM and SSMS.
+Part of the full-suite of solutions available to our Expert Access program subscribers, the BBDWE allows developers can utilize a more user-friendly interface to build data warehouse extensions without ever leaving CRM and SSMS.